Millet for Weight loss:

 5 Best Millet for Weight loss:

-Taking into account of the content of millet like calorie content, fiber, policosanols, tryptophan, protein, and complex carbohydrates, we can select 5 types of millet for weight loss and they are as below:
+Taking into account the content of millet like calorie content, fiber, policosanols, tryptophan, protein, and complex carbohydrates, we can select 5 types of millet for weight loss and they are as below:

 - Sorghum (Jowar)